 NOTE Mechanisms such as protected regions, Hoare monitors or synchronous message passing between threads result in significantly fewer resource access mistakes in a program.

 — Providing the possibility of selecting alternative concurrency models that support static analysis, such as one of the models that are known to have safe properties.
-For examples, see,[9],[10] and[24].
+For examples, see References [9],[10] and[24].

 Concurrency – Premature termination [CGS]